nespresso/ntaf/Readme.md

 `
 1. In IntelliJ, Run > Debug 'My Node.js Remote Debug'
 1. In IntelliJ, add breakpoints to your code
-1. In a terminal, run `npx ntaf run wdio.debug.conf.js` (usually targeting a single test: `npx ntaf run wdio.debug.conf.js --tags='@mytest'`).
+1. In a terminal, run `npx ntaf run wdio.debug.conf.js` (usually targeting a single test: `npx ntaf run wdio.debug.conf.js --tagExpression='@mytest'`).
 Note that the local debug configuration has to be generated first (see Configuration section).
 1. Once the first breakpoint is reached, use standard IntelliJ Debug window to move forward and debug.